mimsy07/net-projects/README.md

 <h1>Hi there!</h1>
-These are the projects that I'm creating, a various CCNA LAB that are already working. each project show cases my knowledge on configuring router and switches
+These are the projects that I'm creating, a various CCNA LAB that are already working. each project show cases my knowledge on configuring router and switches, enjoy 😉

 <h3>👨‍💻 Networking Projects:</h3>